 Optimum are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 The process involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation; it does not involve publishing individual employees data.
 We are required to publish the results on our own website and a government website.
-We will do this within one calendar year of April 5th.
-The results published are from the period 1st April 2016 to 31st March 2017.
+The results published are as at December 2018.

 We use these results to assess:

 Gender Pay Reporting requires our organisation to make calculations based on employee gender.
 We establish this by using our existing HR and payroll records.
 All employees can confirm and update their records if they choose to by contacting Amanda Sadler, People Team Director.

 The challenge in any organisation is to eliminate any gender pay gap, where a gap is identified.
 If it is necessary to tackle our gender pay gap, further details will become available by speaking to the People Team.

 The engineering industry continues to be perceived as a predominately male dominated sector.
 Therefore, by default, few women have a tendancy to select this as a career choice compared to men.
 As an industry, not only are companies proactively encouraging females to choose this as a viable career option but the education system through the STEM initiative is encouraging students to specialise in related subjects i.e. science, technology, engineering and mathematics.

 In September 2018, Optimum promoted two females into Director positions within the Senior Management team and also took on on a female Apprentice.
 These are all active steps to close the gender pay gap within the business.

 The gender pay gap data published this year consist of statistics for 407 men and 59 women.
 The majority of women within our company are based in administrative positions.
 Therefore, by default, this indicates an average annual salary for men at £41,572 and women at £33,740.
 This in an increase for both genders from last year.